 The holidays are a magical time of year, full of abundance.
 Longer to-go lists, gifts to give, more social events to attend, and full of traditions with family and friends.
 Most of the time holiday parties and traditions are centered around food.
 A meal typically brings us together and is filled with an abundance of food and dishes that we don’t normally eat on a daily basis.
-Understandably so, this can easily cause overeating, putting our health and goals on the backburner, or even trigger emotions of unease or anxiety.
+Understandably, this can easily cause overeating, putting our health and goals on the back-burner, or even trigger emotions of unease or anxiety.
+It can leave you questioning how to eat healthy at a holiday party?

 1. Don’t skip meals prior to the party